Multicultural Postdoctoral Residency

 Co-Facilitating the Didactic Training Seminar: The Training Seminar meets for one hour weekly and is co-led by one licensed Psychologist and one Multicultural Post-doctoral Resident.
 Practicum counselors and pre-doctoral psychology interns attend the seminar.
 During the weekly Training Seminar, various clinical topics are presented and discussed by faculty at Counseling Services.
 Common training topics include: intervention skills for brief therapy models, domestic violence, cultural-double-bind, working with specific cultural populations (e.g., ethnic groups, international students, sexual identity, gender identity), boundaries/multiple relationships and ethical issues, suicide and violence assessment, professional development (e.g., applying for next training positions, preparation for licensure in psychology, job interviews), eating disorders, substance abuse, and empirically-supported treatments for various presenting concerns and client populations.
 The exact content of the trainings varies based on the needs of the training cohort and expertise of the Multicultural Post-doctoral Resident who co-facilitates the seminar.

-Each post-doctoral resident will have the opportunity to co-lead one semester of each of the above experiences.
+Each post-doctoral resident will have the opportunity to co-lead one semester of the Training Seminar.

 - Individual (1:1) Supervision (all trainees): Counseling Services meets or exceeds the supervision requirement in the Board of Psychology's Supervised Professional Experience (SPE) regulation.
 Residents will be provided with supervision for at least 10% of the total time worked each week.
 Post-doctoral residents will have at least one hour per week of individual face-to-face supervision for the training year.